Pet Airways

 Pet Airways was an American company headquartered in Delray Beach, Florida, that specialized exclusively in air transportation of pets.
 The airline claimed to be the first designed specifically for pets where pets flew in the main cabin, not in cargo.
 After Pet Airways ceased operations in 2011, its parent, PAWS Pet Company Inc., transferred to the pharmaceutical space, and changed its name to Praxsyn Corporation.

-As of May 2024, the Pet Airways website indicates that the airline plans to resume flights again after the COVID-19 pandemic, "hopefully mid-2022".
+As of May 2024, the Pet Airways website indicates that the airline plans to resume flights after acquiring funding to restart the company.

 History

 The company was founded by Dan Wiesel and Alysa Binder, who got the idea when planning a trip with their dog.
 The launch of the company was funded by a group of investors.

 Operations continued from 2009 to 2011 when operations ceased.
 By the time operations ceased, over 9,000 pets had been flown.

 In February 2012, The New York Times reported that Pet Airways had run into financial problems.
 In a regulatory filing that month, the company said, "We have experienced a history of losses and have yet to begin generating positive cash flows from operations and, as a result, our auditors have raised substantial doubt about our ability to continue as a going concern."
 In 2011, the airline permanently ceased operations.